elastisys/terms/terms-of-service.md

 **ELASTISYS IP** means the Services, the Documentation, and all intellectual property provided to Customer or any other Authorized User in connection with the foregoing.
 For the avoidance of doubt, Elastisys IP does not include Data owned by the Customer.

-**ENVIRONMENT** means one Compliant Kubernetes Service Instance, which might also include other Services as listed in the appendices to these Terms.
+**ENVIRONMENT** means one Welkin Service Instance, which might also include other Services as listed in the appendices to these Terms.

 **GDPR** means Regulation (EU) 2016/679 of the European Parliament and the Council as amended, supplemented and/or varied from time to time.